StrawWagen/termhunter/README.md

 4. All the movement tasks start with `movement_`, because ai logic in the code expects moving tasks to start with it.
 5. They sometimes use `BehaveUpdatePriority` callbacks to bail path calculations and not just stand there when someones shooting them!
 6. They use the fickle `ENT:findValidNavResult` function to find navareas, to path to, in wandering routines, and more!
-7. they call `coroutine.yield()`... seemingly everywhere, but not too much?
+7. They call `coroutine.yield()`... seemingly everywhere, but not too much?
     (The placement of coroutine_yields is usually honed with the `term_debug_worstoverbudgetyields` and `term_debug_totaloverbudgetyields` commands)
+8. They put all big actions inside MySpecialActions, so players driving the bots can trigger them too.

 *But most importantly...*
 ### have fun!